A direct Z-scheme PtS2/arsenene van der Waals heterostructure with high photocatalytic water splitting efficiency†

-To overcome current serious energy and environmental issues, photocatalytic water splitting holds great promise because it requires only solar energy as energy input to produce hydrogen.
-In this work, based on first-principle calculations, we studied the van der Waals heterostructure formed by PtS2 and arsenene (Are) monolayers that have been successfully synthesized with large scale and high quality.
-From analysis of the migration paths of photoinduced electrons and holes, a direct Z-scheme photocatalytic mechanism is demonstrated in this heterostructure.
-Furthermore, the PtS2/Are direct Z-scheme heterostructure has decent band edge positions to promote the redox reaction to decompose the water at pH 0.
-The interfacial charge difference and potential drop were presented, which further support the formation of direct Z-scheme photocatalyst.
-More importantly, the PtS2/Are heterostructure has a quite high solar-to-hydrogen (STH) efficiency (44.86%), significantly enhanced comparing with isolated PtS2 (12.67%) and Are (10.34%) monolayers.
-This direct Z-scheme PtS2/Are heterostructure with excellent STH efficiency suggests its promising application as photocatalyst for water splitting.
+To overcome current serious energy and environmental issues, photocatalytic water splitting holds great promise because it requires only solar energy as an energy input to produce hydrogen.
+In this work, based on first-principle calculations, we studied the van der Waals heterostructure formed by PtS2 and arsenene (Are) monolayers that were successfully synthesized on a large scale at high quality.
+From an analysis of the migration paths of photoinduced electrons and holes, a direct Z-scheme photocatalytic mechanism is demonstrated in this heterostructure.
+Furthermore, the PtS2/Are direct Z-scheme heterostructure has decent band edge positions to promote the redox reaction to decompose water at pH 0.
+The interfacial charge difference and potential drop are presented, which further support the formation of a direct Z-scheme photocatalyst.
+More importantly, the PtS2/Are heterostructure has quite high solar-to-hydrogen (STH) efficiency (49.32%), significantly enhanced compared with isolated PtS2 (12.67%) or Are (10.34%) monolayers.
+This direct Z-scheme PtS2/Are heterostructure with excellent STH efficiency suggests its promising application as a photocatalyst for water splitting.